Late Summer Self Care: The Golden Season of Nourishment

 This is a classic spice tea used in Ayurvedic medicine that supports digestive ease and agni (digestive fire) and is especially wonderful to use in the late summer.

-• Bring water to boil and add 1 part each fennel seed, cumin seed, and coriander seed.
+• Bring water to a boil and add 1 part each fennel seed, cumin seed, and coriander seed.

-• Simmer for about 15 min. then strain and drink
+• Simmer for about 15 min., then strain and drink

 Find more resources on digestion below: